 Back at home we have different kinds of canned coffee drinks.
 But never seen this so we gave it a try.
 Taste was light, smooth and refreshing.
 I don’t recall it being sweet at all.
 We enjoyed it.

 I’m aware this may not be an Italian product.
-But it was included here because we discovered it in Italy.
+But included it here because we discovered it in Italy.

 Finding Coffee In Local Supermarkets